slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'When you enter a workplace, think that you will become like them and not the opposite.'*

+There comes a time in life when you’ll have to leave everything behind and start something new but never forget the ones who stood by your side, especially the ones who never let you let go.

 HINT: resist to temptation of working with family and friends.

-> *'There will be always problems of fixing hierarchy when working with friends.
-Peers are peers, not boss and employee.'*

-> *'Keep your friends for friendship, work with the skilled and competent.'*
+There will be always problems of fixing hierarchy when working with friends.
+Peers are peers, not boss and employee.
+Keep your friends for friendship, work with the skilled and competent.

 > *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

 <!--
-There comes a time in life when you’ll have to leave everything behind and start something new but never forget the ones who stood by your side, especially the ones who never let you let go.

-Remember that sometimes people wind up in our lives not because we judged them as high-quality individuals, but because of circumstance and nothing more.

 > *'Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.' -- Patanjali*

-4. Surround Yourself with People Who are Smarter than You One of the first steps to becoming a more successful in all areas of your life is to surround yourself with people who are better than you in every area of life.
-If you want to improve your bank account, get around millionaires.
-If you want to improve your body, befriend competitive athletes If you want to improve your love life, go hang out with the town “Casanova”.
-When you are intentional about surrounding yourself with the right people, you will find every area of your life accelerating.
-Jim Rohn said it best, “You are the average of the five people you spend your time with most.”

-If you spend the majority of your time in worlds where people are accomplishing incredible things, all of a sudden that starts to seem normal.

-we choose friends by proximity, not how do we feel around them, is him as invested in my well being than i am in his. focus in others people sucess but pick the right people.
+Remember that sometimes people wind up in our lives not because we judged them as high-quality individuals, but because of circumstance and nothing more. we choose friends by proximity, not how do we feel around them, is him as invested in my well being than i am in his. focus in others people sucess but pick the right people.
 -->